2021 Lane Lecture & Direct Democracy Symposium

 Lane Lecture - Judge Jeffrey Sutton

 Judge Sutton is the Chief Judge of the U.S. Court of Appeals for the Sixth Circuit and a renowned author on state constitutional law.
 He discussed his newest book: Who Decides?
 States as Laboratories of Constitutional Experimentation.
 To view the recording, please visit this link or view it below.
-If you would like Nebraska CLE credit, please register at the link on the right side of this page.

 November 13, 2021